United States Nuclear Regulatory Commission - Protecting People and the Environment

 Review Fees

-Submissions of topical report reviews are normally subject to fees based on the full cost of the review, as set forth in Title 10, Part 170, of the Code of Federal Regulations (10 CFR Part 170), “Fees for Facilities, Materials, Import and Export Licenses, and Other Regulatory Services Under the Atomic Energy Act of 1954, As Amended.”
-Exemptions to the fee recovery requirements are made on a case-by-case basis, as set forth in 10 CFR 170.11.
+Topical report reviews are normally subject to fees based on the full cost of the review, as set forth in 10 CFR Part 170.
+Exemptions to the fee recovery requirements are made on a case-by-case basis, as set forth in 10 CFR 170.11

-Topical reports that contain fee exemption requests should be addressed to the Chief Financial Officer, U.S. Nuclear Regulatory Commission, Washington, DC 20555-0001, in addition to the addressees specified above.
+A fee-exemption requests should be addressed to the Chief Financial Officer, U.S. Nuclear Regulatory Commission Washington, DC 20555-0001.

 To top of page